MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app.md

 * Updates from version 1 to version 1.1 will be installed in a new workspace.

-* Some sampling may occur while exporting data from Export Data page due to Power BI limitation.
+* Sampling may occur while exporting data from the Export Data page.
+See second and third bullet in [Considerations and limitations](/power-bi/visuals/power-bi-visualization-export-data?tabs=powerbi-desktop#considerations-and-limitations).

 ## Next steps